 - Enable individuals to proceed to further studies in their chosen area.

-As this programme is delivered through online distance eduation, studying with Oscail - DCU Distance Education is suitable for people living in any part of Ireland and, increasingly, anyone living abroad.
+As this programme is delivered through online distance eduation, studying with Oscail - DCU Online Education is suitable for people living in any part of Ireland and, increasingly, anyone living abroad.

 The overall aim of the programme is to equip students with degree level competence in Information Technology/Information Systems with a critical appreciation of its potential application to the processes of innovation, management and administration.
 The programme will be of particular relevance to those working in management, administration, enterprise or institutional development, and industrial training and teaching, and to those aspiring to positions in these areas.

 In 2008 the Irish ICT cluster had over €75 billion in aggregate sales, with over €38 billion from manufacturing activities and over €37 billion in software and services.
 It accounted for nearly 9% of value added in the Irish economy.
 In 2009, some 72,500 people, nearly 4% of the total Irish labour force, worked in the sector.
 At the core of this cluster are world leading multinationals such as Intel (with its largest fabs outside the US), IBM, Erikson and a long list of companies with their European headquarters here such as Google, Microsoft, LinkedIn, Facebook, Zynga, etc. In addition to these flag-carriers are hundreds of smaller multinational and Irish companies that employ people in a very wide range of ICT capacities.
 According to the Expert Group on Future Skills Needs, employment in IT professional occupations grew by a net 11,200 new jobs between 2004 and 2009 - 4,000 of these jobs were added since the start of the recession.